skylight-hq/skylight.digital/pages/brand/resources/brand-pack.md

 <div class="col-md-8" markdown="1">
 # Brand pack

-Download our brand assets to effectively represent Skylight, including our logo and icon.
+Download our brand assets to effectively represent Skylight.
+This includes our logo, icon, and a range of other useful resources.

 {% include download_link.html
   text="brand pack"